 In addition to keeping raw meat on hand, I also like to keep small batches of cooked meat that can be quickly thawed on weeknights.
 Here are some examples of how I use them:

-- Cooked, shredded chicken – burritos, a chicken salad, soup, paleo quesadillas, quick chicken soup
+- Cooked, shredded chicken for burritos, a chicken salad, soup, paleo quesadillas, quick chicken soup

-- Ground beef – tacos, burritos sloppy joes, paleo nachos, etc.
+- Ground beef for making taco meat, burritos, sloppy Joe stuffed peppers, paleo nachos, etc.

 Muffins, bread and other baked goods